 Closest Tube: Bethnal Green

 Home to the amazing Tumbling Bay play area is the Queen Elizabeth Olympic Park.
-Here you’ll find rock pools and sand pits, treehouses connected by wobbly bridges and elaborate pulley systems, as well as slides, swings and plenty of space to run around.
+Here you’ll find rock pools and sand pits, treehouses connected by wobbly bridges and elaborate pulley systems, as well as slides and swings.

 Within the park is also the Pleasure Gardens area that features an enormous climbing wall as well as swings and a huge sandpit.
 To explore the area in more detail, download the Children’s Adventures trail map online and follow the guide through the park.